-Without any CQI or SCAA certifications, Tooill won the 2015 US Cup Tasters Championship, a competition built around triangulation tasting.
-“Certifications can help you get that job, but I think there are other ways, be it competitions, self-funded travel, or just being very engaged at work,” says Tooill.
+Without any CQI or SCA certifications, Tooill won the 2015 US Cup Tasters Championship, a competition built around triangulation tasting.
+“Certifications can help you get that job, but I think there are other ways [to get where you want to go], be it competitions, self-funded travel, or just being very engaged at work,” says Tooill.

 But for Wieser, reasons to take the Q extend beyond career ambitions.
 “At every level of the value chain, we are assessing quality in one form or another,” she says.
 “Becoming a licensed Q grader gives one the ability to assess quality with confidence knowing he or she has been trained and is calibrated with the rest of the specialty coffee industry.”

 Since I earned my Q license, my career has not dramatically changed.
 No one is flying me to coffee farms or paying me copious amounts of money for my opinion.
 If anything, I’ve discovered how much more I have to learn.
-But I do feel an increased confidence to trust my senses when evaluating a coffee, and I incorporated much of what I learned into the training program at Quills Coffee, where I work.
+But I feel more confident in trusting my senses when evaluating a coffee, and I incorporated much of what I learned into the training program at Quills Coffee, where I work.

 Is a Q license a golden ticket to your dream job?
 Probably not.
 Will you benefit from taking the course?
 Absolutely.